-Arthritis is a common chronic condition of the joints that involves breakdown of the cartilage and the ends of the bones and inflammation of the joint lining.
-The disease tends to affect heavily used joints, such as those in the hands and spine, and the weight bearing joints in the knees and hips.
-It has been estimated that knee OA affects more than 9 million Americans, and it is a leading cause of disability and medical costs.
+Arthritis is a common chronic condition of the joints that involves the breakdown of the cartilage and the ends of the bones and inflammation of the joint lining.
+The disease tends to affect heavily used joints, such as those in the hands and spine, and the weight-bearing joints in the knees and hips.

-Many treatments for arthritis target inflammation to reduce pain.
 Direct injection of corticosteroids into the joint is a standard treatment for conditions such as knee arthritis.
-However, the treatment is somewhat controversial with regard to the benefit of both single and repeated injections.
+However, it is questionable whether or not this type of treatment is beneficial.
 Current evidence shows that the improvements made are modest at best.
-In addition, there is a risk that repeated cortisone injections could result in early wear and tear of joints.
-The use of corticosteroid injections to treat knee arthritis is based on the medicine’s capacity to reduce inflammation.
-However, corticosteroids have also been reported to have destructive effects on cartilage.
+In addition, there is a risk that comes with these types of injections.
+Repeated cortisone injections could result in further degenerative changes and lead to unwanted knee replacement surgery.

 According to Dr. McAlindon of the Tufts Medical Center in Boston,